akshat22/campus-job-review-system/README.md

 - [Sidharrth Gandhi](https://github.com/22SiD)
 - [Prachi Navale](https://github.com/prachinav)

 ## 🙏 Acknowledgements
 We would like to thank Professor Dr Timothy Menzies for helping us understand the process of building a good Software Engineering project.
 We would also like to thank the teaching assistants for their support throughout the project.

 ## 💡 Feedback
 We love hearing from you!
 Please open an issue or submit a pull request if you have suggestions for improvements or new features.
 Your feedback helps us grow!

+## 🙏 Special Thanks to Previous Contributors
+We extend our gratitude to the [previous contributors](https://github.com/akshat22/campus-job-review-system) who helped lay the foundation for this project.
+Their contributions have been instrumental in making the NCSU Campus Job Review System what it is today!

+## ⚠️ Disclaimer
+The NCSU Campus Job Review System dynamically retrieves job vacancies from the official [NC State Campus Enterprises website](https://campusenterprises.ncsu.edu/dept/hr/opportunities/student/jobs/).
+We do not own or manage this data; instead, our system serves as an interface to make job listings more accessible to NC State students by aggregating real-time job opportunities for convenient browsing.
+All job data is the property of NC State University Campus Enterprises, and any changes or updates to job listings on their website will be reflected here accordingly.